-While hoop stress, total hoop force and pressure are all equivalent descriptors of vessel forces, we find $f{\theta}$ to be most convenient because it best correlates to strength, or the maximum hoop load that can be carried without failure.
-In the case of a vessel or pipe, failure is suitably defined as burst, or rupture.
-Failure would occur when the hoop stress exceeds the ultimate tensile strength (UTS) of the material used to manufacture the vessel or pipe.
+While hoop stress, total hoop force, and pressure are all equivalent descriptors of vessel forces, we find f{θ} to be most convenient because it best correlates to strength, or the maximum hoop load that can be carried without failure.
+In the case of a vessel or pipe, failure is suitably defined as burst or rupture.
+Failure would occur when the hoop stress exceeds the Ultimate Tensile Strength (UTS) of the material used to manufacture the vessel or pipe.

 All the same concepts apply to a stent within a vessel.
-Pressures acting on the vessel result in hooploading of the stent that is being used to scaffold, or support, the vessel.
-The concept of 'failure', however, now becomes illusive.
+Pressures acting on the vessel result in hoop loading of the stent that is being used to scaffold, or support, the vessel.
+The concept of failure, however, now becomes illusive.
 A stent is intended to hold the vessel open, not to prevent rupture.
 A stent may fail to perform its intended function and still be fully intact, so the concept of fracture as the failure criteria is no longer relevant.
-'Failure' is often defined as the onset of permanent, or plastic, deformation ('yielding').
+Failure is often defined as the onset of permanent, or plastic, deformation (yielding).
 In BE stents there exists some pressure that causes plastic deformation of the stent, thus providing a basis for defining the strength of the stent.
-Radial strength can, however, and often is used instead of hoop strength, with the two quantities related through equation 3.
-In contrast to BE stents, however, Nitinol knows no such limitations: it cannot be deformed or broken due to clinically-relevant external stresses.
-It is important to note that Nitinol therefore has no physicallyappropriate hoop or radial strength limit.
+(Of course radial strength can and is often used instead of hoop strength, with the two quantities related through Equation 3.)
+In contrast to BE stents, however, Nitinol knows no such limitations: it cannot be deformed or broken due to clinically relevant external stresses.
+Therefore, Nitinol has no physically appropriate hoop- or radial-strength limit.